The address of the property is: ______________________________________________________________________________________________.

 THIS AGREEMENT made this _______________ day of ____________________________________________________, 20____, by and between_________________________________________________________ (hereinafter “INSPECTOR”) and the undersigned (“CLIENT”), collectively referred to herein as “the parties.”
 The Parties understand and voluntarily agree as follows:

-3. The inspection and report are for the use of CLIENT only, who gives INSPECTOR permission to discuss observations with real estate agents, owners, repairpersons, and other interested parties.
+- The inspection and report are for the use of CLIENT only, who gives INSPECTOR permission to discuss observations with real estate agents, owners, repairpersons, and other interested parties.
 INSPECTOR shall be the sole owner of the report and all rights to it.
 INSPECTOR accepts no responsibility for use or misinterpretation by third parties, and third parties who rely on it in any way do so at their own risk and release INSPECTOR (including employees and business entities) from any liability whatsoever.
 Any third parties who rely on the report in any way also agree to all provisions in this Agreement.
 INSPECTOR’S inspection of the property and the report are in no way a guarantee or warranty, express or implied, regarding the future use, operability, habitability or suitability of the home/building or its components.
 All warranties, express or implied, including warranties of merchantability and fitness for a particular purpose, are expressly excluded to the fullest extent allowed by law.
 If any structure or portion of any structure that is to be inspected is a log home, log structure or includes similar log construction, CLIENT understands that such structures have unique characteristics that make it impossible for an inspector to inspect and evaluate them by an exterior visual inspection.
 Therefore, the scope of the inspection to be performed pursuant to this Agreement does not include decay of the interior of logs in log walls, log foundations or roofs, or similar defects.
 Plumbing is checked for hot is hot cold is cold for any device that puts water on your body, not the toilet.
 Waste and/or latteral/other lines scoping is a seperate inspection and contract and must be requested before inspection.
 EIFS/stucco inspection/evaluations are a seperate test and contract and must be requested before inspection.

-6. In the event of a claim against INSPECTOR, CLIENT agrees to supply INSPECTOR with the following: (1) written notification of adverse conditions within 14 days of discovery; and (2) access to the premises.
+- In the event of a claim against INSPECTOR/inspection company, CLIENT agrees to supply INSPECTOR with the following: (1) written documented notification of adverse conditions within 30 days of the date of inspection; and (2) access to the premises.
 Failure to comply with the above conditions will release INSPECTOR and its agents from any and all obligations or liability of any kind.
 The client has 30 days from the date of inspection, to lodge a complaint in writing.
 Failure to lodge a complaint in writing, will revoke all clients rights INSPECTOR also has the right to view the alleged claim prior to any remedys being performed.
 Un-signed Inspection agreement/contract will revoke all clients” rights.
 INSPECTOR/INSPECTION DOCTOR LLC. and John Benedict are seperate entities.
 I, the undersigned (client) have signed this document under no duress of any kind and understand the implications of this agreement.